Frequently Asked Questions

 - Remind students during subsequent class meetings.

-- If you feel comfortable, provide an incentive.
+- Add it as an assignment to your syllabus.
+If you feel comfortable, provide an incentive.

 - Schedule a class in a computer lab so that class time can be used to complete the survey.

-Why is it important to try to take steps to increase response rates of my evaluations?
+Why is it important to take steps to increase response rates of my evaluations?

 Some colleges and universities make evaluations mandatory.
 Why doesn’t Bergen?